ingowald/optix7course/README.md

 ## Example 7: First Real Model

-This example takes the previous "multiple meshes" code unmodified, but introduces a simple OBJ file format parser (using Syoyo Fuyita's tinyobj [https://github.com/syoyo/tinyobjloader]), and hooks the resulting triangle meshes up to the previous example's render code.
+This example takes the previous "multiple meshes" code unmodified, but introduces a simple OBJ file format parser (using [Syoyo Fuyita's tinyobj](https://github.com/syoyo/tinyobjloader), and hooks the resulting triangle meshes up to the previous example's render code.

+For this example, you must download the [Crytek Sponza model](https://casual-effects.com/data/) and unzip it to the (non-existent, until you create it) subdirectory `optix7course/models`.

 And la-voila, with exactly the same render code from Sample 6, it suddenly starts to take shape: